epfl-ada/ada-2024-project-adadasurmonbidet2024/README.md

 Our aim is to develop a “Character ID” model that predicts the most likely characteristics of a movie character based on their first name.
 The model would generate a character profile, including attributes such as age, ethnicity, gender, and whether the character is a villain or hero.
 Additionally, we plan to generate a list of first names most commonly associated with villains or heroes in films.

 ### Step 7: Create Data Story
-We will summarize and visualize our findings in an engaging narrative, presenting the insights gained from the analysis.

 ## Organisation:
 COMPLETER